-According to a two-year study published in The Lancet, pollution is the largest environmental cause of disease and premature death in the world today, causing an estimated 9 million premature deaths in 2015—16% of all deaths worldwide.
+According to a two-year study published in The Lancet, pollution is the largest environmental cause of disease and premature death in the world today, causing an estimated 9 million premature deaths in 2015—16 percent of all deaths worldwide.
 This is three times more deaths than from AIDS, tuberculosis, and malaria combined and 15 times more than from all wars and other forms of violence, shown in the figure below.

 According to the study, in 2015, the greatest numbers of deaths due to pollution occurred in southeast Asia (3.2 million deaths) and the western Pacific (2.2 million death), shown in the figure below.
 The highest population-based estimates of premature death and disease due to pollution are seen in the low-income countries of sub-Saharan Africa.